UsmanMaqbool/hkust-phd-mphil-thesis/README.md

 If the references are not generated successfully, or you are facing problem with a particular chapter.

-**For example:** Ch.
-2 references are not updated after the compilation.
+**For example:** If chapter 2 references are not updating after the compilation.
 To fix this, you have to open the `chapter2.aux' in the tex studio, and press` <kbd>F8</kbd>, so that the references could be updated.
 Afterwards you will be able to compile them easily.